skynet29/brainbot/hmi/README.md

 ````shell
 npm install
 ````
-This command regenerate the **config.json** file located in the **config** directory.
-This is used by the server to manage the webapps.
+This command regenerate the **webapps.json** file located in the **config** directory.
+This file is used by the server to manage the webapps.